 The certificate requires the successful completion of four courses.
 It can be earned as a stand-alone certificate or in conjunction with the Master of Public Health degree program.

-This course introduces the core principles and practices of emergency response and recovery from all types of hazards, threats and disasters.
-Coursework presents the four elements of emergency management (mitigation, preparedness, response and recovery) and research techniques for effective responses to different disaster scenarios.
+Introduces the core principles and practices of emergency preparedness and planning from all types of hazards, threats and disasters.

 MPH 654 Psychology and Sociology of Disasters